finsweet/webflow-native/packages/webflow-native/README.md

 Example workflow:

 1. Select an element.
-2. Go to the Settings panel, under the Finsweet Attributes accordion.
+2. Open the Settings panel.
-3. Open the Finsweet Attributes accordion.
+3. Open the `Finsweet Attributes` accordion.
 4. Select `Solution = CMS Load` and `Element = List`.

 This workflow would apply `fs-cmsload-element="list"` HTML attribute to the element.